 In 1931, RCAF Station High River closed and the aerodrome became a storage depot.
 Flying activities were limited to the Calgary Aero Club.

 The outbreak of World War II lead to the creation of the British Commonwealth Air Training Plan and the establishment of No. 5 EFTS near Lethbridge in 1940, but the school re-located to High River in June 1941.
 Originally the WWI Bessemer hangars were used until a new hangar was built, along with drill halls, offices and barracks, with new asphalt runways replacing the grass ones.
 Later in the war, a second one built.
 A Relief Landing Field was also constructed at Frank's Lake.

 No. 5 EFTS closed on 15 Dec 1944, having graduated 97 classes of airmen, and so did RCAF Detachment Frank's Lake.
 The Calgary Flying Club remained at the aerodrome until the late 1940s, when the club re-located to McCall Field in Calgary.

-Only one hangar, now occupied by Willow Creek Homes, a builder of modular homes.
-The old cistern and the abandoned runways also remain today at the old aerodrome.
+Only one hangar remains, now occupied by Willow Creek Homes, a builder of modular homes as does the old cistern.
+All that remains of the airfield is the faint outline of the runways.
 A new airport was established south of High River.
 The station auditorium was moved into High River and is still used today.

 In August 2002, monuments were erected at both the airport and in downtown High River as a tribute to the men and women who served at No. 5 EFTS.